awsteiner/o2scl/doc/o2scl/sphinx/const.rst

 In order to avoid confusing numerical differences when using multiprecision arithmetic, physical constants are template functions which return a value given a user-specified floating-point type.
-Physical constants are promoted to higher precision by adding 0s in the base-10 representation.
+Physical constants are promoted to higher precision by adding zeros in the base-10 representation.
 The constants are in the namespace :ref:`o2scl_const <Namespace o2scl_const>`.
 The numerical values are periodically updated with CODATA, the Particle Data Book, and other databases.

 The :ref:`find_constants <find_constants>` class contains a
 simple constant database which can be searched at compiled time